Critical health alerts

 • After arrival in Australia, the medical escort phones ED admitting officer and provides a full set of observations (including oxygen saturation), and discusses travel.

-• If the health escort has any clinical concerns, they will being the patient to ED triage, and will provide observations, written records of conditions during travel, past health records and a medical handover.
+• If the medical escort has any clinical concerns, they will being the patient to ED triage, and will provide observations, written records of conditions during travel, past health records and a medical handover.
 The health escort will speak the patient's language and also English, so communication is achievable.

-3. All refugees have permanent residency on arrival to Australia, with full access to the health and welfare system -they will obtain Medicare within the next days, and should not be billed as international patients.
+3. All refugees have permanent residency on arrival to Australia, with full access to the health and welfare system - they will obtain Medicare within the next days, and should not be billed as international patients.